axelmm/ufront-iso/README.md

+DISCLAIMER: This code is outdated.
+Don't expect anyting but basic experiments here.
+For the fun of learning and Haxing!

 ufront-iso
 ==========

 Playground to learn [UFront](https://github.com/ufront) and to find out what's possible when it comes to isomorphic solutions (same code on client and server).

-DISCLAIMER: Don't expect anyting but basic experiments here.
-For the fun of learning and Haxing!

 ![ufront-iso](/screen.png?raw=true "ufront-iso")